-The UK Government has announced the EU Settlement Scheme – a new procedure for EU nationals and their family members to register their right of residence in the UK after Brexit.
+The UK Government has announced the introduction of the EU Settlement Scheme – a new procedure for EU nationals and their family members to register their right of residence in the UK after Brexit.
 The scheme will be fully rolled out from 30 March 2019.
 A pilot phase has been running since 21 January 2019 and is open to all those who meet the relevant criteria (detailed below).

 EU citizens and their family members resident in the UK, who have not acquired British citizenship, will have to register by 30 June 2021 or 31 December 2020 in case of a no-deal Brexit.
 Those who stay but fail to apply by the deadline will be seen as remaining in the UK illegally.